Borg 2.0 (preliminary infos)

 • borg benchmark cpu (so you can actually see what's fastest for your CPU)

-• borg import/export-tar --tar-format=GNU/PAX/BORG, support ctime/atime PAX headers.
+• borg import/export-tar --tar-format=GNU/PAX/BORG, support ctime/atime PAX headers, support for PAX xattr headers.
 GNU and PAX are standard formats, while BORG is a very low-level custom format only for borg usage.
+PAX is now the default format.

 • removed commands / options: